 A stable fit means something different depending on if you’re going for on/over-ear headphones or their in-ear counterparts.
 That said, either way, the audio product of choice should remain in or on your ears as your head bobs up and down during a run.
 Unfortunately, this can result in headphones that aren’t comfortable to wear for extended periods of time but comfort should be sufficient for sub-one-hour runs.

-If you’re engaging in cardio of any kind, it’s inevitable; you’re going to sweat.
+If you’re engaging in cardio of any kind, you’re going to sweat.
 While exposure to liquid may cause non-IP certified products to short circuit, others with an official IP certification or liquid-repellent coating should fare just fine.

 |IPX1||✓||Dripping water (1 mm/min)